datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	Success!
 Data written to astra/configs
 	```

-	The created root token will be used by HashiCorp Vault for further token operations within this organization.
+	HashiCorp Vault then uses the created root token for further token operations within this organization.

 2. List the created organization/token configurations: